Probate Attorney in Dallas, TX

 Martin J. Rubin is a Dallas attorney with almost 40 years of estate planning and probate law experience.
 Call us now for a prompt free consultation concerning your estate planning, the probating of your loved one’s Last Will and Testament or the Administration of your loved one’s estate.

-We are dedicated to drafting all of the estate planning documents that you and your family need.
-We will also provide counseling on how to organize financial information about your estate in case of incapacity, incompetency or death.
+I am dedicated to drafting all of the estate planning documents that you and your family need.
+I will also provide counseling on how to organize financial information about your estate in case of incapacity, incompetency or death.
 Organizing your estate will assist your loved ones when the needs arise so that they know what to do.

 - Your loved ones need to know about your assets.